hoytech/lmdbxx/README.md

       // now mydb is safe to use

+* Added a version of `dbi::del` that let's you pass in a value as well as a key.
+This allows you to delete sorted dup items.

 * Converted documentation to markdown.

 * Added a section to the docs describing the [cursor double-free issue](#cursor-double-free-issue).